A Wichita Tradition Since 1991

 For more than three decades, the Market has remained part of Wichita’s community life, connecting customers with local growers, makers, and small businesses in the heart of the city.

-The Vision for Farm & Art Market Plaza
+Farm & Art Market Plaza

 Before redevelopment began in the late 1980s, what is now known as Old Town Wichita was primarily a historic warehouse and wholesale district.
 Most of the large brick buildings in the area were constructed between the late 1800s and early 1900s, when the neighborhood served as a hub for agricultural distribution connected to Wichita’s rail lines and nearby Union Station.
 Produce wholesalers, grain suppliers, grocery distributors, and farm supply companies operated from these warehouses, moving goods throughout the region.
 The district was busy during the day with freight and commerce, but largely quiet in the evenings.